Men who ask for a classy, stylish cake without the frills

 The middle pattern is a stencil covered with all my buttercream colors, grey, white, and honey-yellow.
 Find stencils you like that can give you a masculine look.
 Edible bronze and silver paint was used on top of the buttercream fault line edges.
 Look for edible Wilton bronze and gold metallic paint.
 These are the exact paints I used.
 Complimentary cake topper signage also comes in many colors, sizes, font, and designs.
 You could use a gold or silver cake topper for this cake.

-Please share your “Cake for Men” ideas.
+Please share your cake design for men ideas.
 I’d love to see what you’ve done and hear your thoughts.
 I hope you enjoyed seeing how I did this Masculine Fault Line cake.
 Stay awhile and check out my other favorite cakes and decorating tips.

 Thanks for Visiting.
 Happy Baking.